HassanSherwani/Natural-Language-Processing-II-/README.md

 - For Transformer: The Illustrated Transformer
 - For GPT-2 : OpenAI blog post on GPT-2

-# Gratitude
+# Credit:

-Special Thanks to fastai lectures, scoutbee lectures which helped me immensely for learning key concepts of NLP & coding in general
+Special Thanks to fastai lectures, scoutbee lectures, Silicon Valley Python Workshops Microsoft Reactor event which helped me immensely for learning key concepts of NLP & coding in general